Skip to main content

 States

 States (provinces, regions) belong to a country and are used for address validation and zone matching.
 Countries like the US, Canada, Australia, and India have predefined states — for these countries, customers must select a state from the list rather than typing a name.
-States are fetched via the country endpoint using ?include=states:
+States are fetched via the country endpoint using ?expand=states:

 For countries without predefined states, addresses accept a free-text state_name field instead of state_abbr.